Laconia incident

 After surfacing and picking up survivors, who were accommodated on the foredeck, U-156 headed on the surface under Red Cross banners to rendezvous with Vichy French ships and transfer the survivors.
-En route, the U-boat was spotted by a B-24 Liberator bomber of the US Army Air Forces.
+En route, the U-boat was spotted by a B-24 Liberator bomber of the United States Army Air Forces.
 The aircrew, having reported the U-boat's location, declared intentions, and the presence of survivors, were then ordered to attack the sub.
 The B-24 killed dozens of Laconias survivors with bombs and strafing attacks, forcing U-156 to cast into the sea the remaining survivors that she had rescued and crash dive to avoid being destroyed.